WTC Health Program

-Who is eligible for the WTC Health Program?
+Who is eligible for the World Trade Center Health Program?

-The Program serves WTC Responders who responded to the September 11, 2001, terrorist attacks in New York City, at the Pentagon, or in Shanskville, PA.
-Responders include
+The Program serves WTC Responders who responded to September 11, 2001, terrorist attacks in New York City, at the Pentagon, or in Shanksville, PA.
+Responders include:

 - Members of a fire or police department (active or retired);

 - Emergency health workers;

 - Workers from recovery or cleanup contractors; and

 - Volunteers who assisted in rescue, recovery, or clean-up efforts.